Artistic Director and Conductor Ridgewood Symphony Orchestra

 An award-winning composer and advocate for new music, Brent’s music has been performed at the Festival of New American Music, Festival of the Arts, Center for Contemporary Art and NY Fashion Week.
 Highlights included the 2016 premiere of Crane Songs performed by contemporary flutist and TEDx presenter Cathie Apple, and special recognition for his role in founding the all-women’s choir Vox Musica.
 In 2010, 2005 and 2004 Brent was a featured composer and guest performer at the Festival of New American Music with the ensemble SEM-G premiering his works Vestiges for 20 flutes and cellos, On the Essence of Light and Killer for laptop and live electronics.
 A champion of living and contemporary composers, Brent led the 2015 New Jersey premiere of Kaija Saariaho’s, Licht Bogen, and as a student, his performance of Piano Phase by Steve Reich was praised by the composer as “one of the best performances” he had heard.

-Brent studied conducting with Paul Nadler (Metropolitan Opera) and Ken Lam (Charleston Symphony Orchestra) and holds degrees in composition, piano and conducting.
+A protégé of Paul Nadler (Metropolitan Opera) and Ken Lam (Charleston Symphony Orchestra), Brent holds degrees in composition, piano and conducting.
 He attended the Hochschule für Musik Trossingen, California State University Sacramento and the John J. Cali School of Music.
 He has worked with many celebrated musicians in workshops, festivals and coachings, including conductors Cristian Măcelaru, Riccardo Muti, Markand Thakar, Johannes Schlaefli and Ken Kiesler, composers George Crumb, Steve Reich, Pauline Oliveros and Aaron J. Kernis, and opera coaches Joan Dornemann, Gerald Martin Moore, Benton Hess and Sherrill Milnes.
 He has been invited twice to attended the prestigious Cabrillo Festival’s Composer/Conductor Workshop for new music.
 A native of California, Brent spent his formative years immersed in intensive drum set and percussion studies with Matt Marrucci, Mike Lawson and Johnny Rabb before studying composition, piano and percussion.

 2019/2020 season.
 Kindly destroy all previous materials.
 May be reprinted in concert programs.
 Please contact to make changes.